 - 1. Ask for previous vaccine history first (if new patient), and if owner did not bring it, please ask one of our desk staff to call the previous veterinarian and get it for you.
-Then obtain accurate history from owner, including when patient last ate.
-There is a PE/History form located in the treatment area that can help remind you of questions to ask. - Core vaccine schedule outlined and "at risk" status for noncore vaccines discussed - 3.
-Deworm/Fecal cup sent home - 4.
-FeLV/FIV information test if appropriate - 5.
-Heartworm and prevention discussed - A. Apply complimentary sample at kitten visits - 6.
-Nutritional counseling - 7.
-Neutering counseling, if appropriate - 8.
-Behavioral counseling - 9.
-Dental Health care - 10.
-Ectoparasite control: Apply complimentary sample at kitten visits - 11.
-Complimentary nail trim at kitten visits - 12.
-The most current feline vaccination and preventive protocols are located in Canvas VCS932 and students will be expected to know them.
-A more detailed description of what should happen during feline wellness appointments is in the Pet Health Protocols that are also located in Canvas, VCS 932.
+Then obtain accurate history from owner, including when patient last ate. - 2.
+Core vaccine schedule outlined and "at risk" status for noncore vaccines discussed

+- 3. Deworm/Fecal cup sent home

+- 4. FeLV/FIV information test if appropriate

+- 5. Heartworm and prevention discussed

+- A. Apply complimentary sample at kitten visits

+- 6. Nutritional counseling

+- 7. Neutering counseling, if appropriate

+- 8. Behavioral counseling

+- 9. Dental Health care

+- 10. Ectoparasite control: Apply complimentary sample at kitten visits

+- 11. Complimentary nail trim at kitten visits

+- 12. You will receive current vaccination and preventive protocols with orientation materials and are expected to know them.
+A more detailed description of what should happen during feline wellness appointments is in the Pet Health Protocols that were emailed to you.